MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Import-Module.md

 This parameter uses the Implicit Remoting feature of PowerShell.
 It is equivalent to using the `Import-PSSession` cmdlet to import particular modules from a session.

-`Import-Module` cannot import PowerShell Core modules from another session.
-The PowerShell Core modules have names that begin with Microsoft.PowerShell.
+`Import-Module` cannot import core PowerShell modules from another session.
+The core PowerShell modules have names that begin with Microsoft.PowerShell.

 This parameter was introduced in Windows PowerShell 3.0.